Brake Service & Repair in Santa Rosa, Ca

 When you press on the brake pedal, you should feel it firmly.
 If it’s really easy to press the pedal all the way down, or if it feels sort of spongy, then you might have a leak in your brake lines or master cylinder.
 If the pedal is low your brake pedal might need to be adjust or if you have brake shoes an adjustment may be necessary.
 It could be something simple or it could be a very dangerous situation.
 If you experience this while driving, you should pull over immediately (but safely) and get roadside assistance to get your vehicle to a repair shop.

 Your anti-lock brake system (ABS) can cause vibrations.
 If you feel vibrations and don’t think it’s your ABS, it’s best to bring it in for inspection.
-The vibrations could be caused by warped or worn brake rotors that need to be replaced.
+The vibrations could be caused by "warped" or worn brake rotors that need to be replaced.
+See our blog for more info and make an appointment today.

 We’ve all cringed at the sound of squealing brakes at one point or another.
 Brakes squeal when the brake pads are starting to wear thin.
-They can also squeal if there’s a lot of dust on the brake rotor, or if there’s glazing on the brake pads, which is often caused by excessive heat.
+They can also squeal if there’s a lot of dust on the brake rotor, or if there’s glazing on the rotors or brake pads, which is often caused by excessive heat.
+Read more about brake noises.
 If your brakes are squealing, bring them in for inspection.

 Our Certified Technicians are trained to perform quality workmanship above all else.
 We take a lot of pride in the brake service and brake repairs we perform.
-You can rest assured that your brake service will be done right the first time, and you will drive your vehicle with the peace of mind knowing you have safe and reliable transportation....Get It Done Right by calling Spring Works to schedule your brake repair.
+You can rest assured that your brake service will be done right the first time, and you will drive your vehicle with the peace of mind knowing you have safe and reliable transportation....Get It Done Right and schedule your brake repair.

 Most newer passenger vehicles and some commercial vehicles have a disc brake system in their front tires.
 Disc brakes have become increasingly more common since they were first introduced in the 1970s, and some newer vehicles even have four disc brakes and zero drum brakes.